This Salmon Salad Niçoise has just about everything in it! It’s for those of us who like a few too many ingredients in our salads.

 Lest anyone take issue with this, this is definitely not a traditional Salad Niçoise.
 A traditional version would have tomatoes, hard-boiled eggs, olives, and anchovies.
 Newer versions of the Salad Niçoise often contain green beans and potatoes.

-This salad is composed, so it looks beautiful when you serve it, but you need to mix it up when you eat it so you get the rich flavor of all the ingredients.
-I just serve it on a platter and let people take what they want though because I like how it’s so beautifully arranged.
+This salad is composed, so it looks beautiful when you serve it.
+You can mix it up when you eat it so you get the rich flavor of all the ingredients, but it’s a real showpiece for a lunch or brunch.

 I hope you enjoy this delicious salmon salad nicoise recipe!